What you need to know if you are planning a renovation

-Understanding what your budget truthfully is, and how you intend to fund your renovation should be the foundation of the discussions among the stakeholders involved.
+Understanding what your budget truthfully is, and how you intend to fund your renovation should be the foundation of the discussions among all those involved.
 Throwing a ballpark figure in the air and hoping the bubble does not burst is not the way to approach your renovation.
-Get advice from financial planners or lenders.
-Understand what financial considerations may affect your project’s budget.
+Get advice from professionals like financial planners or lenders, and understand what financial considerations may affect your project’s budget.

 Your budget will need to cover the building and construction costs, approvals, permits, professional fees for services provided by architects, surveyors, engineers, soil testers, and any rental expenses if you have to move out of the home during the renovation.
 Having a realistic budgetary position from which to commence your project will allow you to set a realistic goal for the end product (i.e. helps you to choose the standard for finishes, and prioritise certain areas).

 Talking about money with strangers is not something a lot of us feel comfortable doing.
-However, once you have spoken with your lender or financial advisor and locked down a figure – being bold enough to share this information will ensure the next stages of the renovation can progress without budgetary concerns.
+However, being bold enough to share this information your lender or financial advisor will enable you to lock down a figure that will ensure the next stages of the renovation can progress without budgetary concerns.

 2. The Site

-The site specifics such as location, orientation, slope, size and soil type all affect the renovation.
-These various factors will inevitably affect the construction costs for your project and therefore the budget.
+The site specifics such as location, orientation, slope, size and soil type all affect the renovation and will inevitably affect the construction costs for your project, and therefore the budget.

 Consider the real estate market in the area you are thinking of renovating.
 Is there sufficient growth to back up your proposed investment?
 How long do you intend to stay in the property after renovating?
-Are the number of people residing in the home likely to change, and thus affect location needs?
+Are the number of people residing in the home likely to change, or are their lifestyle needs expected to change, and thus affect location needs?

 Town planning and zoning considerations, heritage and character overlays, environmental guidelines and infrastructure plans from your local authority may place particular restrictions or have special requirements for your renovation.
 So get advice from your local architect or town planner to understand what influence these provisions may have upon your home.